Pastor Mark Rowden, Ph.D.

 Dr. Rowden is the Site President for the North Carolina Theological Seminary at Cumberland County.
 NCTS@Cumberland is an extension of the North Carolina Theological Seminary (NCTS) located in Clinton, NC.
 He also serves on the NCTS Board of Directors.

 Dr. Rowden is an International preacher and teacher who have carried the gospel to Bahrain (Middle East), Bosnia (Europe), Hawaii, and Korea, the U.S. Virgin Islands, West and South Africa and India.
+As a consecrated Bishop he is the overseer of thirty-five churches in Liberia West Africa as well as churches in Malawi, Southeastern Africa.
+He is the President and Founder of Mark Rowden Ministry International, Inc. (MRM International).

 Pastor Rowden is a community activist.
 He has served on several boards and committees across the city and county.
 He served as the Community Liaison for Cumberland County Schools, a district with eighty-seven schools.